jeubanks/sck/README.md

 SCK has been developed and tested using Kirby 2.3.1 running on PHP 5.5.27.
 With that, as long as you can run Kirby 2.3+ then you should be able to use this plugin.

-SSL/TLS is [required by Stripe](https://stripe.com/docs/checkout#https) when processing live credit card payments.
-Stripe has a [useful guide for setting this up](https://stripe.com/docs/security) in their documentation.
+SSL/TLS is [required by Stripe](https://stripe.com/docs/security) when processing live credit card payments.

 ## Installation

 1. Copy the included files to the appropriate folders.
 2. Download the [Stripe PHP library](https://github.com/stripe/stripe-php/releases), rename the extracted folder to `stripe-php` and copy it to `/site/plugins/sck`.
 3. Edit `/site/config/config.php` and insert `include 'sck.config.php';` after any listed options so Kirby will load the configuration file.
-4. Edit `/site/config/sck.config.php`, insert your Stripe API keys and change any options as needed.
+4. Edit `/site/config/sck.config.php`, insert your Stripe API keys, and change any options as needed.

 ### Upgrading from previous versions